brevdev/brev_docs/docs/full.md

 - The file system is read only except for `/tmp`.
 - `/tmp` has a maximum storage of 512MB.
 - Each project has by default 1GB of memory.
 You can request a maximum of 3GB of memory.
 - The server has been load tested with one client and handled 800 req/sec with median response times of 110ms.
 Results may vary depending on application.
 More testing needs to be conducted.
+We believe the current upper bound is 5,000 req/sec.

 > **Technical Detail**: Brev is currently built on top of AWS Lambda where each project is a separate Lambda.

 # Limitations

 Every tool has its strengths and weaknesses.
-Here's when we think you should not use Shorstack (we wont stop you if you try).
+Here's when we think you should not use Brev (we wont stop you if you try).

 - Critical applications that need high degrees of resiliency, stability, and security.
 - Servers that require response times < 50ms.